 Banting, Best, Collip and Leonard Thompson: A 100-year-old recipe for a miracle

 Before 1921, a type 1 diabetes diagnosis was terminal.
 It spelt a death sentence with few effective treatments.
-2021 marks 100 years since the discovery of insulin… but how did we get there?
+2022 marks 100 years since a few Canadian scientists successfully administered insulin to a human patient… but how did we get here?
 If you had T1D, you were likely put on one of many strict, fad diets.
-1886 Bernhard Naunyn, one of the biggest early driving forces for the emerging understanding of […]
+1886 Bernhard Naunyn, one of the biggest […]

 Talking T1D Research with Prof Tom Kay

 Prof Tom Kay is Director of St Vincent’s Institute of Medical Research in Melbourne, and Principal Investigator of the recently launched BANDIT clinical trial.
 BANDIT is looking at a drug called baricitinib, currently used in rheumatoid arthritis, that has the potential to slow or stop the destruction of beta cells in people with newly diagnosed […]

 Talking with T1D Researchers: Highlights from IDS 2020